tomodachi94/awesome-computercraft/CONTRIBUTING.md

 3. Can immediately used.
 It has to have an installation script, or (in the case of literature) immediately read.

 ## PRs
+### Adding or editing items

 Added items should be in alphabetical order, with some exceptions:
 - The ComputerCraft Mods subsection is sorted manually, to keep the modern mods on top and the legacy mods at the bottom.
 - The Resources section is sorted manually, from preferred resources to avoided resources.

+### Commit messages

-Commit messages should be written like this:
+Commit messages should be written in the present tense, with natural capitalization and no periods:

 ```
 Add <item> and <item>